On a Theorem of Lov\'asz that $\hom(\cdot, H)$ Determines the Isomorphism Type of $H$

-There is a finer distinction between making the dichotomy effective in the sense discussed here versus the decidability of the dichotomy.
-Previous versions of Theorem~\ref{thm:gh-main} (e.g., \cite{Lovasz-1967,Lovasz-2006}) show that, the above equivalence on $u,v$ for suitably restricted classes of $H$ can be decided by testing for graph isomorphism (with pinning).
+Previous versions of Theorem~\ref{thm:gh-main} (e.g., \cite{Lovasz-1967,Lovasz-2006}) show that the above equivalence on $u,v$ for suitably restricted classes of $H$ can be decided by testing for graph isomorphism (with pinning).
 However, to actually obtain the promised P-time reduction one has to search for ``witness'' graphs $G$ to $\hom_u(G, H) \not = \hom_v(G, H)$.
 Having no graph isomorphism mapping $u$ to $v$ does not readily yield such a ``witness'' graph $G$, although an open ended search is guaranteed to find one.
-Thus Theorem~\ref{thm:gh-main} gives a double exponential time (in the size of $H$) algorithm to find a reduction algorithm, while directly applying previous versions of the theorem gives a computable process with no definite time bound.
+Thus Theorem~\ref{thm:gh-main} gives a double exponential time (in the size of $H$) algorithm to find a reduction algorithm (specifically to find a reduction from the problem EVALP to EVAL in~\cite{Cai-Chen-Lu-2013}), while directly applying previous versions of the theorem gives a computable process with no definite time bound.
 (But we emphasize that no previous versions of Theorem~\ref{thm:gh-main} apply to the dichotomy in~\cite{Cai-Chen-Lu-2013}.)